 Before the summer comes to an end, get a copy of the Cub Scout handbook for your son’s next rank even if your den doesn’t meet during the summer.
 Most of us don’t even think about buying any Cub Scout gear for the next rank until school starts and our dens begin meeting again.

-However, there are great reasons to get the Cub Scout manual and read through it with your child.
+However, there are great reasons to get the Cub Scout handbook and read through it with your child.
 Whether you’re a Cub Scout den leader or a Cub Scout parent, there are four benefits you’ll get by spending some time perusing the handbook for your son’s next Cub Scout rank.

 1. You’ll become familiar with what your Cub will be doing during the next year.
 The summer is a great time to start reviewing the new program.
 You and your son will know what to expect as he works on his next rank.